12345k/IPL-Dataset/README.md

 # IPL Data Visualization

-In this notebook, the insights are:
+In this notebook(IPL match-Copy1.ipynb), the insights are:
 1. Man of the match vs Venue (stadium)
 2. Winner vs Venue (stadium)
 3. Umpire vs winner (overall)